mxagar/mxagar.github.io/_posts/2022-06-23-airbnb-spain-basque-country-analysis.markdown

 Long story short, here's the interpretation: the group of accommodations that have a beach within 2 km have significantly larger

-- proportions of accommodations located in the province of Gipuzkoa,
+- proportions of accommodations located in the province of Gipuzkoa, compared to Bizkaia,
 - proportions of accommodations with a waterfront,
 - and prices.

-We can continue with the list until the significant differences disappear down in the ranking with the amenity *dishes and silverware*.
 Note that larger statistics don't necessarily mean larger differences; instead, they mean that the probability of wrongly stating a difference between groups is lower.

 Instead of reading the ranking top-down, it is more interesting to compose a *profile* of listings with beach access and without by selecting features manually; for instance, the accommodations on the seaside:

 - have larger prices,
 - are more often entire homes or apartments,
 - usually have less shared bathrooms,
-- have more often a description in English,
+- have more often a description in English instead of in Spanish (i.e., they target more foreign tourists),
-- have more often patios of balconies,
+- have more often a beachfront, patio or balcony,
 - have more bedrooms,
-- allow for more accommodates,
+- allow for more accommodates but for longer minimum periods,
 - their host lives more often nearby,
 - ...